Blog post

 Support for Java 16 - 19

-A new SonarQube LTS means support for new language versions, which means we’ve updated parsing to understand any new syntax and to update rules for how they apply to the new language elements.
+A new SonarQube Server LTS means support for new language versions, which means we’ve updated parsing to understand any new syntax and to update rules for how they apply to the new language elements.

-Keeping up with the evolving Java ecosystem, SonarQube 9.9 now extends its support to new constructs introduced in Java 16, 17, 18, and 19.
+Keeping up with the evolving Java ecosystem, SonarQube Server 9.9 now extends its support to new constructs introduced in Java 16, 17, 18, and 19.
 This ensures you can harness the latest features and enhancements in Java, like record classes or pattern matching, while maintaining high code standards.

-While SonarQube does support the latest Java preview features, this support is still experimental.
+While SonarQube Server does support the latest Java preview features, this support is still experimental.
 Users may face parsing errors or rule inconsistencies with these features.
-However, SonarQube is in principle compatible with the latest versions of Java.
+However, SonarQube Server is in principle compatible with the latest versions of Java.

 We appreciate your understanding and patience as we work towards enhancing our support for these evolving features.